oddstream/gosol/README.md

 # Gosol

-Towards a polymorphic solitaire engine in Go+Ebiten, with help from fogleman/gg.
-It's an adaptation of my Lua/Solar2D retained mode engine used in the Android game (which was itself an adaptation of my messy vanilla JavaScript/SVG engine used for the online game).
-The intention is that this version will replace both of those.
+Towards a polymorphic solitaire engine in [Go](https://golang.org/)+[Ebiten](https://ebiten.org/), with help from [fogleman/gg](https://github.com/fogleman/gg).

+It's an adaptation of my [Lua](https://www.lua.org/)/[Solar2D](https://solar2d.com/) retained mode engine used in the Android game (which was itself an adaptation of my messy vanilla JavaScript/SVG engine used for the [online game](https://oddstream/games/Solitaire)).
+The intention is that this version will replace both of those, and provide Linux, Windows, Android and browser-based versions from the same code base.
+If I had a Mac there'd be iOS and Mac versions, too.

+## Variants

 It currently knows how to play:

 * American Toad (and the original The Toad)
 * Australian
 * Baker's Dozen (and Baker's Dozen Relaxed)
-* Canfield (and Storehouse)
+* Canfield, Storehouse
-* Cruel
+* Cruel, Ripple Fan
 * Duchess
 * EasyWin (an easy to win game, for debugging)
 * Forty and Eight
-* Freecell (and Freecell Easy)
+* Freecell, Freecell Easy
 * Klondike (Draw One, Draw Three and Thoughtful)
 * Limited
 * Mistress and Mrs Mop
 * Simple Simon
-* Scorpion (and Wasp)
+* Scorpion, Wasp
 * Spider (original, One Suit and Two Suits)
 * Spiderette
 * Thumb and Pouch
 * Will o' the Wisp
 * Yukon

-Some variants have been tried and discarded as being a bit silly:
+Some variants have been tried and discarded as being a bit silly (I don't see the point of games that you almost certainly can't win; I like ones that have a 33-66% chance of winnning):

+* Agnes Sorel
 * Giant
 * King Albert
 * Raglan

-Some will never make it here because they a just bad games:
+Some will never make it here because they are just bad games:

+* Accordian
 * Pyramid

+## User interface

-It currently has a minimal user interface, and some keyboard shortcuts:
+It has an intentionally minimal material-style user interface, and some keyboard shortcuts:

 * U - undo
 * N - new deal